* Euro falls sharply after Draghi's comments on deposit

 While there are "several unintended consequences that may

-stem from a negative deposit rate, Draghi said policymakers will
+stem" from a negative deposit rate, Draghi said policymakers

-A negative deposit rate would mean having to pay for holding
+A negative deposit rate would mean banks would have to pay

-to lend out money rather than hold it at the ECB.
+encourage the banks to lend out money rather than hold it at the

 "The fact that Draghi is leaving the door open for the